 Green teas from China are distinct from their Japanese counterparts in that they are pan fired or dried in rotating drums to avoid the oxidation process.
 Green tea leaves can be fired multiple times depending on the blend and different heat methods including hot air, gas flames and charcoal are used to develop specific flavors.

-Popular Chinese green teas include Dragonwell, which is known for its flat, sword-like leaves and toasty flavor along with Gunpowder, which is identified by its pearl-like shape.
+Popular Chinese green teas include Dragonwell, which is known for its flat, sword-like leaves and toasty flavor along with Gunpowder green tea, which is identified by its pearl-like shape.
 Gunpowder green tea maintains freshness and flavor longer thanks to its rolled pearl state, which unfurls when brewed.

-Widely available in loose leaf, tea bag and powder forms, this is a versatile tea.
+Widely available in loose leaf tea, tea bag and powder forms, this is a versatile tea.
 You'll need to start by selecting not only your preferred type of green tea, but also which form you want to use for brewing.

 If you want to prepare green tea using green tea bags, simply follow the instructions on the label.
-If you want to brew green tea using loose leaves or pearls, use a tea strainer or tea ball to contain the leaves.
+If you want to brew green tea using loose tea leaves or pearls, use a tea strainer, tea infuser, or tea ball to contain the leaves.
 Whatever form of tea you use, make sure to purchase high quality tea leaves for the best flavor. it's also important to use the right amount of tea leaves for the best flavor.
 Aim to use 1 teaspoon of loose leaves for every eight ounce cup of water.

 For the best results, we recommend using a separate teapot specifically for brewing green tea.
 While not entirely necessary, this helps to prevent flavor contaminations from other herbal blends and preserves the distinct green tea flavor profile.
 Use glass, ceramic, clay, porcelain or stainless steel teapots for brewing — avoid plastic and aluminum since they can alter flavors.

 Brewing a delectable cup of green tea starts with using the right water.
 We recommend avoiding tap water and hard water because it is treated with chemicals that can alter the delicate flavor profile of green tea.
-Instead, use filtered or purified water to get the best flavor.
+Instead, use filtered water, spring water, or purified water to get the best flavor.

 Green tea flavor compounds are sensitive to high water temperatures and should be brewed using water at lower temperatures rather than boiling water.
-That means that unlike black tea, if you steep your green tea in water that is too hot, you'll get a bitter, unpleasant flavor.
-Instead, aim to steep your green tea in water that is 175 to 185 F, which is the ideal temperature range for green tea.
+That means that unlike black tea, if you steep your green tea in water that is too hot, you'll get an astringency that results in bitter, unpleasant flavor.
+Instead, aim to steep your green tea in water that is 175 to 185 F, which is the right temperature range for green tea.
 The ideal temperature will vary slightly when it comes to rare or expensive green teas so make sure to follow the guidelines or your specific green tea type.